WerWolv/ImHex/source/index.rst

 ImHex Documentation
 ===================

-ImHex is a modern Hex Eeditor and Reverse Engineering Tool written in pure C++20 using GLFW and Dear ImGui.
+ImHex is a modern Hex Editor and Reverse Engineering Tool written in pure C++20 using GLFW and Dear ImGui.

 .. warning::